iamlothian/Implement.js/README.md

 Now you knee deep:
 ------------

 There is much more to it than that though so i suggest you read:
 [JavaScript constructors, prototypes, and the `new` keyword](http://pivotallabs.com/javascript-constructors-prototypes-and-the-new-keyword/)

 NOTE: Implaments makes no assumption about your contructors, so you should write you own guard code.
-Here is an example [Basic JavaScript Part 4: Enforcing New on Constructor Functions](http://elegantcode.com/2010/12/21/basic-javascript-part-4-enforcing-new-on-constructor-functions/)
+Here is an example:
+[Basic JavaScript Part 4: Enforcing New on Constructor Functions](http://elegantcode.com/2010/12/21/basic-javascript-part-4-enforcing-new-on-constructor-functions/)

 ...
 Now that you are familiar with these consept, back to Implament.js.